lsst-sims/sims_featureScheduler_runs_1.3/README.md

 A variety of rolling cadence strategies.

+## slurm

+No runs, just a place to put slurm scripts to run on cluster

 ## templates

 Testing how much weight to place on collecting full-footprint imaging in all filters every year.